clean-code-craft-tcq-1/reimagined-design-patterns-Karthick-Yocto/README.md

   **Problem statement:

-	      if any changes in abstraction layer, it won't effect in implementation layer. if any changes in implementation layer, it won't effect in abstraction layer.
+	    Where ever, if any changes in abstraction layer, it won't effect in implementation layer.
+             Where ever, if any changes in implementation layer, it won't effect in abstraction layer.